mezmeri/Blackjack-In-C/README.md

 I've used the Fisher-Yates algorithm for shuffling the cards in the array.
 This was a great success.

 ### Card deck effect
 I've built a stack to resemble the card deck that is used in the game.
 This stack have a 'top' attribute, which is a pointer to the top card in the deck.
-The top card is only the one that can be dealt.
+The top card is the only one that can be dealt to a player or dealer.

 ### The game logic
 The game is very, very simple.
 Currently, I haven't implemented the Ace rule, which makes Aces either count as 1 or 11.
 Currently, all Aces count as 1.